 Phylene Lemans is a Dutch designer who has been specializing in all kinds of feltmaking since 2007.
 Felt is one of the oldest textiles in the world.
 Felt is the result of entangled wool fibres, it is a non woven textile.

-She started with small bags, then she got into nunofelting......'Nuno' is the Japanese word for 'fabric'.
-The very fine (merino) wool is often worked into the sheer silk or coton fabric which makes the felt very light and thin or more dense and sturdy, but always pleasant to wear.
+'Nuno' is the Japanese word for 'fabric'.
+The very fine (merino) wool is often worked into the sheer silk or cotton fabric which makes the felt very light and thin or more dense and sturdy, but always pleasant to wear.

-Wool is often combined with silk - raw silk or silk fabrics.
+Wool is often combined with raw silk or silk fabrics.
 As well as linen, ramie, hemp, and such sustainable fibre as banana silk.

 2013 Landleven Event, Openluchtmuseum Arnhem